rails/rails/actionsystemtest/README.md

 it will fill in the "Name" field with "Arya" and click on the "Create User" button.
 Lastly, we assert that the text on the Users show page is what we expected, which in this case is "Arya".

-For more helpers and how to write Capybara tests visit Capybara's README.

 ### Configuration